Iispar/drones-backend/README.md

-# reaktorTaskBackend
+# Drones
-This is the backend for the pre-requisite task for Reaktors job listing.
 In this project I access the data from the 3rd party API, filter it and create an API that can be called from the frontend.
 # Prerequisites and configurations
 If you want to run this from your own computer you just need to clone the repository, install with npm install and